 It includes he fear of being dirty and urge to clean the hands or items over and over again.

 Risk factors of OCD include:

 OCD usually tends to develop in late adolescence or early adulthood.

-OCD is often seen to occur in people who have other anxiety disorders, a psychological trauma and depression, etc.
+OCD is often occurs in people who suffer from an anxiety disorder, have experienced a psychological trauma, are depressed, etc.

-OCD often occurs during stress from major life changes, such as the death of a loved one, relationship difficulties, divorce or abuse etc.
+OCD often occurs during stress from major life changes, such as the death of a loved one, relationship difficulties, divorce, abuse etc.

-OCD symptoms may worsen during and immediately after pregnancy, fluctuating hormones can trigger symptoms of OCD.
+Obsessive Compulsive Disorder symptoms may worsen during pregnancy and immediately following childbirth.
+Fluctuating hormones can trigger symptoms of OCD.

 Complications of OCD:

-Problems and complications that are the result of OCD can include one or a combination of the results below:
+Problems and complications that are the result of OCD can include one or a combination of the following:

-⦁ Loved ones may find it difficult to deal with individual having OCD.
+⦁ Loved ones may find it difficult to deal with an individual having OCD.

 ⦁ Anxiety and stress